Senate rejects Republican 'cut, cap and balance' bill

 The move highlights divisions within Congress as a deadline nears to raise the US debt limit, analysts say.

-On Friday, House of Representatives Speaker John Boehner said a deal to avoid a possible default on 2 August was "not close".'No agreement'
+On Friday, House of Representatives Speaker John Boehner said a deal to avoid a possible default on 2 August was "not close".

 Republicans and Democrats appeared on Friday to harden their respective positions over the debt issue.

 Mr Boehner was quick to quash reports that he was close to hammering out a deal with President Barack Obama.

 "There was no agreement, publicly [or] privately, never an agreement and frankly not close to an agreement," Mr Boehner, a Republican, told reporters following a private meeting with House Republicans.

 Meanwhile, Senate Democrats complained they had been left out of negotiations, with some warning the president against an agreement that would disproportionately burden the poor by exacting big cuts to social programmes.

 In a town hall-style meeting with voters in Maryland on Friday, President Obama warned that every American would feel the economic pain if Congress failed to reach an agreement to raise the US debt limit.

 "If we don't solve it, every American will suffer," he said.
 "Businesses will be less likely to invest and hire in America.
 Interest rates will rise for people who need money to buy a home or a car, or go to college."

 The US national debt is currently about $14.3tn (£8.8tr), fed by an annual government budget deficit that reached $1.5tr this year.